oracle-livelabs/database/microtx-xa-stock-broker-app/deploy-stock-trading-app/deploy-stock-trading-app.md

    **Successfully tagged stockbroker:1.0**

-The container images that you have created are available in your Minikube container registry.
+The container image that you have built is available in your Minikube container registry.

 ## Task 5: Install the Bank and Stock-Trading application